 Box 14.
-Employers may use this box to report information such as state disability insurance previous deviced, nontaxable income, educational assistance payments, or a member of the clergy's parsonage allowance and utilities.
-Railroad employers use this box to report railroad retirement (RRTA) compensation.
-Tier 1 tax, Redicare tax, and Additional Medicare Tax.
+Employers may use this box to report information such as state disability insurance taxes withheld, union dues, uniform payments health insurance premiums deducted, nontaxable income, educational assistance payments, or a member of the clergy's parsonage allowance and utilities.
+Railroad employers use this box to report railroad retirement (RRTA) compensation, Tier 1 tax, Tier 2 tax, Medicare tax, and Additional Medicare Tax.
 Include tips reported by the employee to the employer in railroad retirement (RRTA) compensation.

 Note: Keep Copy C of Form W-2 for at least 3 years after the due date for filing your income tax return.
-However, to help protect your social security benefits, leave Copy C until you begin receiving social security benefits, just in case there is a question about your work record and/or earnings in a particular year.
+However, to help protect your social security benefits, keep Copy C until you begin receiving social security benefits, just in case there is a question about your work record and/or earnings in a particular year.